Mobile navigation

 The results of this early engagement will help shape what any visitor levy would look like, and it is intended that any resulting 'scheme' will be put to the Council in December 2025 for a final decision on whether or not to introduce the levy and at what rate it should be set.

-Any money raised from a potential visitor levy scheme would would be ring-fenced to invest in local facilities and services that are used by visitors.
+Any money raised from a potential visitor levy scheme would be ring-fenced to invest in local facilities and services that are used by visitors.
 It could be reinvested in the following key areas:

 • facilities, infrastructure and services that are used by leisure and business visitors